Charter Spectrum Login to Router and Changing Credentials

 Step #2 Connecting the Modem to the Router

 Your modem acts as the gateway for internet access to your home.
 But it lacks the capacity to broadcast a wireless network around your home.
 This is why you need your Wi-Fi router connected to your modem.
 Use the Ethernet cable from your self-install kit to connect both your router and modem via the correct ports.

 Once you have your modem and router hooked up to each other, it’s time to turn them on.
 Both pieces of equipment usually work with a standard A/C power cable that plugs into most wall sockets.
 Remember that the cable modem and the router will both need separate power inputs.
 After switching on the modem and router, wait for them to complete the power upcycle, then proceed to the next step.
 It may take up to 10 seconds for the indicator light on your router to become stable.

 Step #4 Connecting a Device Over Wi-Fi

 You can’t log in to your router’s web interface without a device connected to the wireless network.
 Choose a suitable device like a laptop, smartphone, or tablet to search for available Wi-Fi networks near you.
 Check the back of your router for the default network name and password, and connect to the corresponding network you see in your device’s available wireless connections.
 Do not forget your Charter Spectrum login credentials.

 Step #5 Router Registration and Service Activation

 You may have successfully connected a device to your new Wi-Fi network, but you still need to do a few more things before you can get wireless internet access.
-Once you have connected the device, open an internet browser window to see Charter Spectrum login details work or not.
+Once you have connected the device, open an internet browser window to see whether Charter Spectrum login details work or not.
 By default, your internet configuration system will redirect you to the service activation page.
 Follow the instructions on-screen to activate your internet service.
 You will also need to register your router to ensure it can access the internet.